 - (1) Subject to s.
 985.25(1), a child taken into custody and placed into secure or nonsecure or home detention care shall be given a hearing within 24 hours after being taken into custody.
-At the hearing, the court may order continued detention or detained in secure detention care prior to a detention hearing may continue to be detained by the court if: - (a) The child is alleged to be an escapee from a residential commitment program; or an absconder from a nonresidential commitment program, a probation program, or conditional release supervision; or is alleged to have escaped while being lawfully transported to or from a residential commitment program. - (b) The child is wanted in another jurisdiction for an offense which, if committed by an adult, would be a felony. - (c) The child is charged with a delinquent act or violation of law and requests in writing through legal counsel to be detained for protection from an imminent physical threat to his or her personal safety. - (d) The child is charged with committing an offense of domestic violence as defined in s.
-741.28 and is detained as provided in subsection (2).

-(e) The child is charged with possession of or discharging a firearm on school property in violation of s.
-790.115 or the illegal possession of a firearm.
+At the hearing, the court may order continued detention or detained in secure detention care prior to a detention hearing may continue to be detained by the court if: - (d) The child is charged with committing an offense of domestic violence as defined in s.
+741.28 and is detained as provided in subsection (2). - (e) The child is charged with possession or discharging a firearm on school property in violation of s.
+790.115, or the